syllabus

 This semester we will work on one set of linked projects that makes an analysis of the commodity form through the medium of graphic design.
 Throughout our studio work, we will endeavor to gain a critical perspective, as thinkers and designers, on the contemporary and historical commodity form: that peculiar form — cryptical, fantastical, enigmatic, mysterious — that products of labor take in capitalism.

-While we will find ways, as we go, to reflect on the political implications of our analysis of this commodity form, we will be principally concerned with its design aspects, with uncovering senses in which the capitalist commodity itself, in all its mysteries and contradictions, might be understood as fundamentally a form of design.
+While we might find ways, as we go, to reflect on the political implications of our analysis of this commodity form, we will be principally concerned with investigating its design aspects, with uncovering the senses in which the capitalist commodity itself, in all its mysteries and contradictions, might be understood as fundamentally a form of design.
 Or we could put it the other way around: the historical and contemporary forms of graphic design are themselves “merely” aspects of the contradiction of the capitalist commodity.
 In either case, we have a double interest: what produces the appearance of the commodity in the contemporary visible world, and what the salient capacities of graphic design are in composing that appearance.

 Commodities, following Marx’s richly metaphoric analysis in Capital, express a “double form”: a natural form and a value form.
 Or, a use-value and an exchange-value.
 In a critical spirit, we will aim in our studio work this semester to go beyond the appearance of the commodity and to make visible what lies behind or within its form, and to show how this commodity form itself inverts, distorts, and transfigures the content of the social labor which produces it.
 In our studio, we will test the capacity of graphic design, as itself a set of forms fundamentally linked to the commodity, to make visible (and to question) the social dimensions of the world in which the commodity operates.